GithubUserAccountAmazing/ziprecruiter-1-click-filter/README.md

 A JavaScript program that filters out jobs that require external websites or have low qualification grades.
 It adds a button on the search results page that lets you hide these jobs and focus on the most relevant and convenient opportunities for your career goals.

-Be sure to read the Disclaimer and License below! 😊
+Please read the Disclaimer and License below! 😊

 ## How to use it